When Inpatient Alcohol Rehab is a Right Treatment Option

 - Always ask about accreditation.
 Are all staff (and the facility itself) licensed and accredited on a state or national level?
 Most important, does the center itself specialize in alcohol treatment?
 (If it does NOT, consider other options.)

 - Ask for a list of therapies and treatments provided.
 Make sure they treat both the physical and the psychological aspects of alcohol addiction.
-Ask the facility to send you a sample treatment plan, in writing.
+Ask the facility to send a sample treatment plan, in writing.

 - Ask how long a stay they recommend.
-The most common length of stay at inpatient alcohol rehabilitation centers is 28 days, but in some cases, a longer stay can increase your chances of achieving sobriety.
+The most common length of stay at inpatient alcohol rehabilitation centers is 28 days, but in some cases, a longer stay can increase the chances of achieving sobriety.

 - Ask about relapse rates.
 If the facility cannot supply them for patients who have completed their recovery program, or if they seem reluctant about discussing them, keep looking.
 Ask what they do to relapses.